mongojack/mongojack/README.md

 - Version 2.5.0 to 2.10.0 are compatible with the 3.x series mongodb-driver using the legacy 3.x series APIs.
 - Version 3.0.0 and later are compatible with versions 3.12.x and later of the mongo driver using mongodb-driver-sync without the legacy APIs.
 - Version 4.N.x+, 5.N.x are compatible with the _matching_ `mongodb-java-sync` driver, although patch versions are not kept in sync
+- Version 6.x is compatible with the mongodb-driver-sync 5.x series, but see notes about the 6.x series above.

 ### Installation